-- To review operational risks that affect numerous teams within the authority.
+- To review operational risks that affect numerous teams within the authority and received feedback from each DMT.
 Plan mitigation activity and produce procedures / policies.
-Provide feedback to services and committees where necessary. - To monitor health and safety compliance and land management standards. - To act as a forum for the sharing of best practice. - To consider concerns escalated by the Council's Safety Committee and update / act on risks as appropriate.
+Provide a summary of controls for the Council as a whole and feedback to services and committees where necessary. - To monitor health and safety compliance and land management standards. - To act as a forum for the sharing of best practice. - To consider concerns escalated by the Council's Safety Committee and update / act on risks as appropriate.